Remote sensing and faithful quantum teleportation through non-localized qubits: teleportation using non-localized qubits

 It is known that the revivals of quantum correlations are associated with the non-Markovian evolution of the system \cite{PhysRevA.85.032318}.
 Moreover, the previous results \cite{chanda2016delineating, he2017non,radhakrishnan2019time,wu2020detecting} show that revivals of quantum coherence can be used for detecting non-Markovianity in \textit{incoherent operations} naturally introduced as physical transformations that do not create coherence.
 It should be noted that the non-Markovianity, detected by BLP measure of non-Markovianity, discussed in Sec. \ref{Model}, is associated with the violation of \textit{P divisibility} \cite{rivas2010entanglement} and therefore of \textit{CP divisibility} \cite{breuer2009measure} while the non-Markovianity characterized by a coherence measure, based on a contractive distance, such as relative entropy \cite{vedral2002role} or $ l_{1} $-norm, corresponds to the violation of the CP divisibility.

-Figure \ref{comparison} illustrates the dynamics of quantum resources (quantum entanglement, quantum discord and quantum coherence) of the teleportation output state, those of the two-qubit system used as the teleportation channel and average fidelity of the teleportation.
+Figure \ref{comparison} illustrates the dynamics of quantum resources (quantum entanglement, quantum discord and quantum coherence) of the teleportation output state, those of the two-qubit system used as the teleportation channel, average fidelity of the teleportation, and the QFI.
 When the quantum discord and quantum coherence of the channel revive the non-Markovianity occurs, leading to appearance of the memory effects or backflow of information from the environment to the two-qubit system applied as the resource for the quantum teleportation.
+In the following, we explain the role of this non-Markovian effect to improve the teleportation.

-Interestingly, we find that, in the absence of the entanglement sudden death, all measures exhibit simultaneous oscillations with time such that their maximum and minimum points exactly coincide.
-This excellent agreement among the non-Markovainity of the channel, the average fidelity and the teleported quantum resources, leads to extraction of the following two important results: \textit{(a) The non-Markovianity can be used as a resource for enhancement of the average fidelity and hence faithfulness of the teleportation. (b) The non-Markovainity is a key resource for teleportation of quantum correlations and quantum coherence.}
+Interestingly, we find that, in the absence of the entanglement sudden death, except for the QFI, all measures exhibit simultaneous oscillations with time such that their maximum and minimum points exactly coincide.
+This excellent agreement among the quantum resources of the channel, the average fidelity and the teleported quantum resources shows that the non-Markovianity of the channel and various quantum resources can be employed for enhancement of the average fidelity and hence faithfulness of the teleportation.

+Figure \ref{comparison} also shows that comparing the behavior of the QFI with other measures, we cannot faithfully detect the instant at which the optimal estimation is achieved.
+Nevertheless, the time when the QFI is minimized and hence we should avoid it in the process of estimation, can be detected by inspecting the minimum points of the quantum resources.